The difficult process of placing an addict into involuntary rehab comes with additional hurdles for Islanders.

 “It’s frustrating because there are so few beds available,” Ms. Williamson said.
 “Sometimes the only beds are at Bridgewater or Framingham.
 It can be traumatic for someone to go to one of these places but when you get to a Section 35, you’re out of options.
 You’re trying to save that person’s life.”

-Mr. Dolby, a member of the Vineyard drug task force, was sharply critical about the level of support system that currently exists on the Island.
+Mr. Dolby, a member of the Vineyard drug task force, was sharply critical about the support system that currently exists on the Island.
 “We’re up against it.
 We’re in a tough situation,” he said.
 “There’s no rehabilitation on this Island.
 It’s ridiculous that someone has to go to Falmouth to be evaluated.
 Addiction is a huge problem here.
 I see how frustrating it is for the addicts and the families of addicts.
 New Paths and Vineyard House do good work, but they’re just putting a finger in the dike.”